 Moscow, ID 83843

 Schola Cantorum is a music education program sponsored by the Conservatory of Music at New Saint Andrews College which teaches these skills.
-We begin with children who are four and five years old–about the age that they are beginning to read words at an elementary level.
+We begin with children who are five years old–about the age that they are beginning to read words at an elementary level.
 We teach them simple songs and games that engage their bodies and imaginations the same way that stories and rhymes hook them in their growth in language literacy.
 As they develop, we introduce them to musical symbols representing those they have experienced in singing and play.

 They learn to write these symbols by hand and interpret musical sounds by writing down what they hear.
 As growth continues, we teach them an awareness of harmony in which they hear their own part in partnership with others.
 In the end, not all of the children will become concert pianists or violinists, but they will have learned to read music on their own, begun to understand how music works, become fascinated by harmony, and have both blessed others and received blessing in performing music together.